Skip to content

 For something a little different, head down to nearby Emar Lakes Provincial Park to enjoy the spectacular wetlands and its series of terrific little lakes.
 People love the area for fishing, canoeing, kayaking and paddleboarding but it is also worth a visit just to enjoy the immaculate wilderness.

 Whitewater rafting or kayaking on the Clearwater River is bound to get the heart rate up.
-Riverside Adventures offers an exhilarating 3 hour trip in the Wells Gray Park through the canyon scenery and you can add on hikes to see some waterfalls.
+Riverside Adventures offers an exhilarating 3 hour trip in the Wells Gray Park through some beautiful canyon scenery and you can add on hikes to see some waterfalls.

 How to Get to Clearwater